 - Securities Regulation

-In addition, a successful candidate must satisfactorily complete one of the following courses:
+You must also satisfactorily complete one (1) of the following courses:

 - Intellectual Property Licensing